daalta/MarbleRace/Readme.md

 # Adding it to your scene
 1. Import the `MarbleRace.unitypackage`
-2. Drag `MarbleRace/Prefabs/MarbleRace` prefab into your scene.
+2. Drag `MarbleRace/Prefabs/MarbleRaceCoolExample` or `MarbleRaceTemplate` prefab into your scene.
   - Unity may prompt you to import TextMeshPro.
+You may delete TextMeshPro's example font.
   - **Keep the the Y rotation at 0° or 180°.** The prefab uses Unity's 2D Physics and does not work correctly unless it it parallel to your scene's X axis.

 # Customization